yemen2016/COVID-19-Arabic-Emotion-Dataset/README.md

 # COVID-19-Arabic-Emotion-Dataset
 <b>AraEmoCorpus:</b>
-The corpus contains more than 5.5 million tweets tagged with 6 emotion categories:
+The corpus contains more than 5.5 million Arabic tweets tagged with 6 emotion categories:
 1. Anger
 2. Disgust
 3. Fear